 We will address all of those questions in this article.
 You will learn how you can create a secure backup of your Yahoo email account and make it usable.

-Choosing the backup method
+Choosing the backup method for Yahoo mail

 The first thing you should know is that Yahoo does not offer an export feature.
 This means that you cannot download your emails in bulk from Yahoo in a browser.

 As a workaround, Yahoo suggests the following alternatives for backing up the emails: